 Liquidity risk is the risk that arises when the maturity of assets and liabilities does not match.
 Management monitors the company's liquidity by assessing forecast and actual cash flows and by maintaining adequate cash on hand.
 It is management's opinion that it is unlikely that the Company will encounter difficulty in raising funds to meet commitments associated with financial instruments.
-As at December 31, 2020, the Company had working capital in the amount of \$2,102,061.
+As at December 31, 2021, the Company had negative working capital of \$236,949.

-- (v) Interest rate risk - (b) Interest rate risk is the risk that changes in market interest rates may have an effect on the cash flows associated with some financial instruments, known as interest rate cash flow risk, or on the fair value of other financial instruments, known as interest rate price risk.
-The Company is exposed to interest rate risk price risk with its GIC and Canadian Emergency Business Loan held at fixed rates.
-Fair values, carrying amounts and changes in fair value
+(v) Interest rate risk

+Interest rate risk is the risk that changes in market interest rates may have an effect on the cash flows associated with some financial instruments, known as interest rate cash flow risk, or on the fair value of other financial instruments, known as interest rate price risk.
+The Company is exposed to interest rate risk price risk with its GIC and Canada Emergency Business Loan held at fixed rates.
+Fair values, carrying amounts and changes in fair value.